-In 2021, there were 65 meetings held, up from 60 in 2020.
+Over the last four years, there was an average of 60 meetings held per year.
 Most youth are referred by Probation's Placement unit.
 Youth are also referred to CFTs by the Investigations unit and Community Supervision.
 In addition, youth are referred to CFTs prior to a placement order being issued by the Court.

 Over the last five years, the number of youth ordered into Placement has decreased significantly.
-There was a 63% decrease in the number of youth in placement between 2017 and 2021.
+There was a 54% decrease in the number of youth in placement between 2017 and 2022.